 Forex Broker Software Platforms

-Some trading sites use proprietary software developed in-house but most tend to rely on platforms created by third parties like MetaQuotes.
+Some trading sites use proprietary software developed in-house, but most tend to rely on platforms created by third parties like MetaQuotes.
 Either way, cross-compatibility is a desirable feature, especially if you insist on keeping a close watch on the markets as you go.

-MetaTrader 4 (MT4) is easily the most widely used software for trading.
+MetaTrader 4 (MT4) is the most widely used software for trading.
 Estimates suggest that more than 80% of the forex brokers in the industry work with it, including many of those BestBrokers.com recommends.
-Created by MetaQuotes Software in 2005, MT4 is compatible with several operating systems like Microsoft Windows, iOS, and Android.
+Created by MetaQuotes Software in 2005, MT4 is compatible with several operating systems such as Microsoft Windows, iOS, and Android.
 Some of the MT4 features include dozens of technical indicators and graphical objects, over a thousand symbols, and a single-thread strategy tester.

 NinjaTrader is a sophisticated charting platform that launched in 2004.
 Developed in the United States, the platform is primarily used by traders based in North America.
 NinjaTrader supports numerous customizable features, including various drawing tools and hundreds of indicators.
 On the downside, few brokers work with NinjaTrader, which is only compatible with the Microsoft Windows OS.